RamiKrispin/deploy-flex-actions/README.md

 Sat 17 Sep 2022 10:22:34 AM UTC
 ```

-**Note:** You can also check and confirm the changes from your local folder by using the `git status` commend and see changes on `docs` folder (assuming there were no any changes before).
+**Note:** You can also check and confirm the changes from your local folder by using the `git status` command and see changes on the `docs` folder (assuming there were no changes before).
+Also, make sure you commit those changes before setting the workflow to avoid future git merging conflicts.

 # Set automation with Github Actions

 By this point, we have an environment set with Docker and a dashboard deployed on [Github Pages](https://ramikrispin.github.io/deploy-flex-actions/).
 The next step is to set a workflow on Github Actions to set daily refresh of the dashboard to get up-to-date with the data available on the [coronavirus](https://github.com/RamiKrispin/coronavirus) package.

+## What is Github Actions?

+TODO ...

+## Creating a Github Actions workflow

-We will start by creating a new workflow by opening the Actions tab (marked in yellow on the screenshot below) on the repository's main menu and selecting the `New workflow` button (marked in green).
+Let's start with creating a new workflow by opening the Actions tab (marked in yellow on the screenshot below) on the repository's main menu and selecting the `New workflow` button (marked in green).

 <img src="images/github_actions_workflow01.png" width="100%" />